-We may develop ITIL-168, ITIL-306 and future product candidates for use in combination with other therapies or third party product candidates, which exposes us to additional regulatory risks.
+We may develop ITIL-168, ITIL-306 and future product candidates for use in combination with other therapies or third party product candidates, which exposes us to additional regulatory

-We may develop ITIL-168, ITIL-306 and future product candidates for use in combination with one or more currently approved cancer therapies.
+We recently initiated a Phase 1 clinical trial to evaluate ITIL-168 with pembrolizumab for the treatment of non-small cell lung cancer, cervical cancer and squamous cell carcinoma of head and neck in patients who have failed standard therapies, and we may develop ITIL-168, ITIL-306 and future product candidates for use in combination with one or more currently approved cancer therapies.
 Even if any product candidate we develop were to receive marketing approval or be commercialized for use in combination with other existing therapies, we would continue to be subject to the risk that the FDA, EMA or comparable foreign regulatory authorities could revoke approval of the therapy used in combination with our product candidate or that safety, efficacy, manufacturing or supply issues could arise with these existing therapies.
 This could result in our own products being removed from the market or being less successful commercially.
 Combination therapies are commonly used for the treatment of cancer, and we would be subject to similar risks if we develop any of our product candidates for use in combination with other drugs or for indications other than cancer.